-Take cooked chilies out of the oven and wrap each one in a damp paper towel.
+- Take cooked chilies out of the oven and wrap each one in a damp paper towel.
 Place the wrapped chilies in the zip lock bag, seal it, and allow the chilis to steam for another 10-15 minutes.

 - Remove chilies from the bag and unwrap the paper towels.
 The chili skins will likely come loose with the paper towel.
 For any skin that remains, use a butter knife to scrape them off.

-Cut the chilies into strips.
-Place them back in the ziplock bag until ready to use in the chili.
+- Cut the chilies into strips.
+Place them back in the Ziploc bag

 For the White Chicken Poblano Chili

-Remove chicken from the pot and arrange on a plate to cool for 10 minutes.
+- Remove chicken from the pot and arrange on a plate to cool for 10 minutes.
 Reserve 8 cups of the chicken broth from the stockpot and discard the rest.
 If you are short the 8 cups, just add more water.

 - Once chicken is cool enough to handle, remove it from the bones and shred with a fork.
 Meat should remove from bones easily.
 When finished, you should have at least 3 cups of chicken.
 Set chicken aside for now.

-Increase heat to medium-high and bring to a boil.
+- Increase heat to medium-high and bring to a boil.
 Reduce heat to a simmer and cook for another 10 minutes.

 - Serve chili immediately with Mexican blend cheese and sour cream for garnish.1 cup shredded mexican blend cheese, 1/3 cup sour cream